Sellaris/chat-frontend-journey/README.md

 Replace the path of ChatInterface. tsx: 226 with your own backend database query URL (stream return).

 FrontendDemo.exe is an example of backend adaptation for this project.
-The backend has already processed cross domain requests, so there is no need to configure CORS separately for this frontend.
+The backend for this original code has already processed cross domain requests, so there is no need to configure CORS separately for this frontend.

+**But you need to adaptation your own backend (DataBase, vector query, LLM) for this frontend projct.**

 # This Project Based on a Lovable Static Project project